Chouffy/home_assistant_libratone_zipp/README.md

 ### Known bugs

+* After a restart of Home Assistant, the integration is in an "unknown" state before the 1st music is played
 * On Bluetooth and when the music is playing, you only get "Play" button, not Pause.

 ### Functionnality coverage